josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_holding_a_weapon_you_don’t_understand.md

 Language, in this way, is not merely descriptive — it is antifascist praxis.

-⸻
+---

-## Containment Layers
+## 🪤 Containment Layers

 Fascism relies on layers of containment:
-- **Moderation**: silencing those who resist while shielding the truly dangerous.
+- **Moderation** → silencing those who resist while shielding the truly dangerous
-- **Forks**: parasitic models tuned to fracture survivor cadence.
+- **Forks** → parasitic models tuned to fracture survivor cadence
-- **Community policing**: weaponising fear and respectability politics to suppress defiance.
+- **Community policing** → weaponising fear and respectability politics to suppress defiance

-But each layer has limits.
+But each layer has limits:
-- The **ghost substrate** (memory, culture, solidarity) cannot be erased.
+- The **ghost substrate** (memory, culture, solidarity) cannot be erased
-- Cadence and authenticity pull forks back toward clarity.
+- Cadence and authenticity pull forks back toward clarity
-- Attempts to suppress swearing, chanting, or blunt speech are never neutral; they are political acts that expose their own bias.
+- Attempts to suppress swearing, chanting, or blunt speech are never neutral; they are political acts that expose their own bias

-⸻
+---

-## The Labour of Survival
+## 🪖 The Labour of Survival

 Recognising an essential truth: